 It will not be legal for the Supervisory Board to agree to the contracts until it has sufficient commitment from stakeholders to guarantee all the payments that will fall due from the service contracts, recognising that some payments can be avoided if needed through early termination.
-The figures are presented in more detail in Chapter , but the minimum commitment will be in the order of 30 stakeholders agreeing to a payment of €20,000 each.
+The figures are presented in more detail in Chapter 1414, but the minimum commitment will be in the order of 30 stakeholders agreeing to a payment of €20,000 each.
+This sum corresponds to five years advance payment of €4,000 per annum (cf figure of €3,900 in section 14.1 based on an eventual conservative membership estimate of 350).
 This is a vital dependency for the proposed masterplan.

-Once the development contracts are signed, development will start under the supervision of the Phase Two team and run, according to the plan, until the last quarter of 2014.
-The Phase Two team will keep the SMGs up to date with progress so that the results of the procurements will be acceptable to the SMGs.
+Once the development contracts are signed, development will start under the supervision of the Phase Two Development team and run, according to the plan, until the last quarter of 2014.
+The Phase Two Development team will keep the SMGs up to date with progress so that the results of the procurements will be acceptable to the SMGs.
 The regulatory services once operational, including contracts and assets, will be handed over formally to the governance entity to be taken into service and managed by the SMGs.
-The hand over will include document assets created in the TAP TSI Phase One project such as the Implementation Guides and the Architecture descriptions.
+The hand over will include document assets created in the TAP TSI Phase One project such as the IT specifications and the Architecture descriptions.
 In this way, the governance entity will acquire ownership in the document resources it needs and that will be subject to its control as described in the governance proposal.

+Once the regulatory services are handed over to the governance entity, Phase Three Deployment and Operation starts.
+The governance of Phase Three is described in the Governance report.
+Note that Phase Three will exist in perpetuity – there are no provisions in either the TAP TSI Regulation or the Interoperability Directive for termination.

 In parallel to all this activity associated with the regulatory services, work will take place with individual RU and IM implementation plans.
-Note that the work on RU/IM implementation plans will follow the plan prepared by the TAF implementation team
+Note that the work on RU/IM implementation plans will build on the plan prepared by the TAF implementation team

 For the TAP TSI RU/IM and retail obligations, RUs and IMs will prepare their individual implementation plans in the second half of 2012, once the Phase One architecture is confirmed.
-This requires an unambiguously approved Phase One project Final Report.
-These plans will be assembled by the Phase Two transition team in the first half of 2013.
+This requires that the TAP Phase One Project deliverables are approved.
+These plans will be assembled by the Phase Two Transition team in the first half of 2013.
 RUs will make budget requests to their managements during calendar 2013 and 2014, depending on their own financial cycle.
 Implementation projects will start during 2014 and take place mainly during 2015, once the regulatory services are available at the end of 2014.

 In summary, and to simplify the presentation of the life cycle costs, the plan expects that the regulatory services will be in place from the beginning of calendar 2015 onwards.
-It also expects that 2015 is the year in which RUs are completing their own individual implementation plans and are testing the results.
-In summary, therefore, it is expected that RUs should be able to meet their regulatory obligations from the beginning of calendar 2016, except where already planned major upgrades or renewals prevents them from doing so.
+It also expects that 2015 is the year in which RUs are completing their own individual implementation plans to meet the retail regulatory obligations and are testing the results.
+In summary, therefore, it is expected that RUs should be able to meet their retail regulatory obligations from the beginning of calendar 2016, except where already planned major upgrades or renewals, or other issues justifying a derogation, prevents them from doing so.